 A committee of current upper school faculty will award a maximum of seven $4000 fellowships to current 11th grade students.
 An outstanding fellowship proposal will describe a unique and immersive experience that will broaden and deepen the student’s understanding of themself and the world.
 While this usually involves travel, that is not a requirement.

 Two potential areas for fellowship projects have special funding: scientific research and gender studies.
-Proposals are encouraged in each of these areas though a proposal does not need to specify these sources of funds.
+Proposals in these areas do not need to specify these sources of funds.
 Questions about the types of proposals that could fall into these categories should be directed to Jim Patterson, Director of the Kutler Center.

 Download Application Packet